 In 2012 worked with the enigmatic film maker CS Leigh as an Associate Producer and editor on the feature length documentary A Quiet American Ralph Rucci & Paris.

 Between 2008 and 2015 had a studio in the small hamlet of La Galaube, 10km north of Montolieu up in the Montagne Noir.
-It was here amidst the extraordinary primordial beauty of a mountain wilderness landscape that he made innumerable spontaneous landscape interventions created during hikes in the mountain.
+It was here amidst the extraordinary primordial beauty of a mountain wilderness landscape that he made work in a roof top studio alongside innumerable spontaneous landscape interventions created during hikes in the mountain.

 Was educated at Eton College and is a graduate of Georgetown University, Washington DC where he double majored in Fine Art (sculpture) and Theology after transferring from Columbia University, NYC.